BNHM/AmphibianDiseasePortalNewInterface/README.md

 # About
 [![Netlify Status](https://api.netlify.com/api/v1/badges/b9fc7858-c920-402b-9da3-c1dec04f5af3/deploy-status)](https://app.netlify.com/sites/amphibiandiseaseportalnewinterface/deploys)

+View running site at: https://amphibiandiseaseportalnewinterface.netlify.app

 A lightweight interface for visualizing amphibian disease, drawing on data that has been validated and loaded into GEOME.
-This interface is written in angularJS v1.7 and bootstrap v3.x and calls ElasticSearch at https://www.plantphenology.org/api/v1/query/ using the futres index.
+This interface is written in angularJS v1.7 and bootstrap v3.x and calls ElasticSearch at https://www.plantphenology.org/api/v1/query/ using the amphibiandisease index.

-The master branch of this repository is hosted on netlify and currently running at: https://futres-data-interface.netlify.app/

 # first time installation steps
 ```